CenterForOpenScience/osf.io/README-docker-compose.md

     `$ cp ./docker-compose-dist.override.yml ./docker-compose.override.yml`

     `$ cp ./tasks/local-dist.py ./tasks/local.py` (For local tasks, (dev only))

   - The docker-compose-override file should be used to override an docker related commands

+  ### Apple Chipset (M1, M2, etc.)
+  - You will need to use the override file to change your platform, image and tty to of all containers you need to run.
+Below are the list of possible containers that need the `linux/arm64` override.
+    - These are the possible containers:

 2. OPTIONAL (uncomment the below lines if you will use remote debugging) Environment variables (incl. remote debugging)
   - e.g. .docker-compose.env